-(September 11, 2020) Music may “soothe the savage beast,” but can it help ease low back pain in older adults?
-That’s the question Cizik School of Nursing at UTHealth PhD student Setor Kofi Sorkpor, MPH, MSN, RN-BC, will explore with the Speros Martel Endowment for the Aging Award he received this month.
+Music may “soothe the savage beast,” but can it help ease low back pain in older adults?
+That’s the question Cizik School of Nursing at UTHealth PhD student Setor Kofi Sorkpor, MPH, MSN, RN-BC, will explore with the Speros Martel Endowment for the Aging Award he received in September 2020.

 Recent treatment guidelines recommend trying nonpharmacological therapies first when treating low back pain, which is very common among older populations.
 However, many providers fall back on writing prescriptions, perhaps due to a dearth of available information about other approaches, Sorkpor wrote in his grant proposal.